ramishka/random-team-generator/README.md

 Uses the Durstenfeld shuffle algorithm to mix up the names.

 # Setup
+This is a NodeJS project which uses Typescript.
+NodeJS/TS bootstrap code is based on my https://github.com/ramishka/node-typescript-starter project.
 NodeJS is required for this project to run.

 # Usage: